 From Zugdidi, drive to Mestia for approximately three hours to experience one of the rural, mountainous parts of Georgia: Svaneti.
-Enjoy the picturesque views of Tetnulti Mountain, the 10th highest peak of the Caucasus, visit the Svaneti Museum of History and Ethnography to learn more about the region’s culture and traditions.
+Enjoy the picturesque views of Tetnulti Mountain – the 10th highest peak of the Caucasus – and visit the Svaneti Museum of History and Ethnography to learn more about the region’s culture and traditions.
 Oh, and be sure to try some of the local cuisines.

-Next day, drive to Ushguli, another small town considered the highest settlement in Europe at an elevation of 2,200 meters above sea level and another UNESCO World Heritage Site of the country.
+The next day, drive to Ushguli, another small town considered the highest settlement in Europe at an elevation of 2,200m (7,217ft) above sea level – and another Unesco World Heritage Site of the country.
 Here you can enjoy the breathtaking view of Shkhara, the highest mountain in Georgia.

 Day 10-11: Mtskheta and Tbilisi

-On your way to the capital of Georgia, make a small detour to visit another ancient town of the country: Mtskheta.
-You will need only an hour or two to explore the city.
-The main attraction of Mtskheta is Svetitskhoveli Cathedral, an excellent example of medieval Georgian religious architecture.
+On your way to the capital of Georgia, make a small detour to visit another ancient town of the country, Mtskheta – where you’ll only need an hour or two to explore this city.
+The main attraction of Mtskheta is the Svetitskhoveli Cathedral, an excellent example of medieval Georgian religious architecture.

 Day 12-14: Sighnaghi and David Gareja

-After you have explored the capital, head towards the eastern part of the country, Kakheti, and visit Sighnaghi and David Gareja.
-The latter is another cave monastery complex located in desert bordering Azerbaijan.
-Besides a beautiful complex of the monastery, the area offers picturesque views over the colourful canyons.
+After you have explored the capital, head towards the eastern part of the country in Kakheti and visit Sighnaghi and David Gareja.
+The latter is another cave monastery complex located in the desert bordering Azerbaijan.
+Besides the beautiful complex of the monastery, the area offers picturesque views over the colourful canyons.

-Sighnaghi is a newly-renovated city that former president Saakashvili called the ‘city of love’.
-There’s no explanation why, but the theory is that the city has a civil ceremony centre for weddings open 24/7.
+Sighnaghi is a newly-renovated city that former president Saakashvili called the “city of love”.
+There’s no explanation why, but the theory is that the city has a civil ceremony centre for weddings that’s open 24/7.

-However, this is not what Sighnaghi is famous for.
-It has much long and rich history seen in every cobblestone street of the town.
-Explore the centuries-old defense wall, try some traditional wine, and look over the Alazani Valley.
+However, this is not what Sighnaghi is actually famous for – it has much long and rich history seen in every cobblestone street of the town.
+Explore the centuries-old defence wall, try some traditional wine and soak up the views over the Alazani Valley.